helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 - 30 epochs after HIP passing, the Helium Foundation will strip any MOBILE Maker’s Maker Key’s that have not been approved by the subDAO and have not staked 50M MOBILE.
 The removal of the MOBILE Makers key will prevent any more hotspots from that MOBILE Maker from being onboarded.

 ### Phase 2
 -   The Helium Foundation will create a new MOBILE Maker Escrow Wallet type that MOBILE Makers can request.
 Within 30 epochs of creation of said wallet, MOBILE Makers will be required to fund their new wallet with the minimum balance requirements outlined within this HIP.
-If a new MOBILE Maker is approved by the subDAO and have staked 50M prior to the implementation of phase 2, they will be required to fund their new wallet once implemented within 30 epochs of creation of said wallet.
+If a new MOBILE Maker is approved by the subDAO and has staked 50M prior to the implementation of phase 2, they will be required to fund their new wallet once implemented within 30 epochs of creation of said wallet.

  ### Phase 3
 - The Helium Foundation will create a slashing smart contract to slash the MOBILE stake of MOBILE Makers who do not meet the minimum wallet balances set forward within this HIP.
 The foundation will need to ensure that the smart contract pulls the MOBILE price from the MOBILE price Oracle on the first epoch of the quarter at 0:00:00 UTC, and use that MOBILE price for the duration of the epochs within that quarter.